 Start your visit with a trek up the 230 steps of this 15th-century defense tower, built as part of the home of Lucca’s most influential family, the Guinigi.
-Instead of eyeing the horizon for invaders, you can soak up the view of Lucca’s impossibly narrow cobblestone streets, its tile-roofed houses and piercing church spires.
-Also interesting are the oak trees that grow from the top of the tower.
+Instead of eyeing the horizon for invaders, you can soak up the view of Lucca’s impossibly narrow cobblestone streets, its tile-roofed houses, and piercing church spires.
+Also impressive are the oak trees that grow from the top of the tower.

 For unbeatable views (and to work off all that delicious Tuscan food and wine) walk or cycle atop Lucca’s 16th-century defense walls.
 The 3-mile loop is paved and lined with trees, offering an ideal way to see the city.
 Interestingly, this loop was once used as a racetrack.

 Opera lovers will not want to miss a visit to the birthplace – now a museum – of famed operatic composer Giacomo Puccini (1858-1924), the mastermind behind La Bohème and Madame Butterfly, among other works.
-The annual Puccini Festival brings the composer’s greatest works to town every July and August.
+The annual Puccini Festival brings the composer’s most celebrated works to town every July and August.

 The magically ornate façade on the Piazza San Michele (and the most photographed site in town) conceals this lovely church.
-Curiously, the angel perched at the top of the church has retractable wings so that it can stand up to the fierce winds that at times blow here.
+Curiously, the angel perched at the top of the church has retractable wings so that it can stand up to the fierce winds that, at times blow here.